samyiin/IdentifierNameNormalization/README.md

 I did some heuristics preprocessing in my own masters thesis to save money... (you don't have to, you can just pass everything to LLM).
 1. I prepared three dictionary to first identify English dictionary words, (very) common abbreviations and strings that represents programming types like "list".
 This part is taken directly from my EnglishDictionary project.
 Here is the link to it: https://github.com/samyiin/EnglishDictionary.git.
 2. We then filter out all the single letters and lable them as single letter (they might be abbreviation but I argue that most of the time they are too ambiguous to expand)
-3. For each softword, either they are in the set {single letter, dictionary, common abbreviation}, or if we can generate a split so that the first substring and the second substring are both in the set, then we conclude that this is the correct parse.
+3. For each hard word, either they are in the set {single letter, dictionary, common abbreviation}, or if we can generate a split so that the first substring and the second substring are both in the set, then we conclude that this is the correct parse.
-4. Only for the rest of the unidentifiable softwords, we pass them to LLM.
-In our case, we only pass the hardword as the context for the unidentifiable softword, technically you can also pass in other context like the entire project, which should largely increase the accuracy.
+4. Only for the rest of the unidentifiable hard words, we pass them to LLM.
+In our case, we only pass the hardword as the context for the unidentifiable hardword, technically you can also pass in other context like the entire project, which should largely increase the accuracy.
 But money money....

 This approach reduced the amount of request from 160k down to 7k...
 So worth a try. (consider 7.5k is 6 dollars, 160k is around a hundred dollars..)

 ## Semantic Softword Parser
 I basically pass this thinking process to LLM and tell it to parse according to certain format.
 Thanks to openai's function calling method, we can make sure the output of LLM is always accords to the given format.
 The trick here is to use function calling ability of Openai's assistant api, so that it will always return a json format defined by me.
 We are not actually calling any function, just need the formatting of output.
 I also find out that telling the model to reason before calling the function will greatly increase the accuracy of the results.
 (The semantic_softword_parser will check certain aspect of the results and if it's wrong then it will make the call again until success).
-I didn't put nunbers as an option because by definition above any number will be a softword by itself, and we can handle it algorithmicly.
+I didn't put nunbers as an option because by definition above any number will be a hard word by itself, and we can handle it algorithmicly.

 The prompt is in *Utils/sys_msg.txt* and the function definition is in *Utils/function.txt*.
 The cheapest model that is smart enough is gpt-4.1-mini.
 The gpt-4.1-nano or gpt-4o-mini are not smart enough for the task.